QnnOkabayashi/PiDiffuserCam/README.md

 [Source code](https://github.com/QnnOkabayashi/scripts/blob/master/PiDiffuserCam/setup.sh)

 This will:
-* Update the package manager
+1. Update the package manager
-* Install Git and PiCamera, required dependencies
+2. Install Git and PiCamera, required dependencies
-* Clone the project repo code to the home directory
+3. Clone the project repo code to the home directory
-* Enable the camera module
+4. Enable the camera module
-* Reboot
+5. Reboot
 > Note: Sometimes this code doesn't do anything for reasons beyond me.
-If it doesn't work at first, wait a few minutes and try again.
+If it doesn't work at first, wait a minute and try again.
 ___
 ## Copying captured images to local machine via SSH
-Enter the following command from the terminal of the machine you want to copy images to, substituting your local destination file path:
+Enter the following command from the terminal of the machine you want to copy images to, substituting your local destination path:
 ```
 $ scp -rp pi@raspberrypi.local:/home/pi/PiDiffuserCam/raspberrypi/captures /local/destination/path/
 ```
-> Note: this command will fail if no images have been captured
+> Note: This command will fail if no images have been captured